Aref-Akminasi/aws-developer-associate/ELB.md

 - High availability across zones
 - Separate public traffic from private traffic

+## ELB - Access Logs

+- Elastic Load Balancing provides access logs that capture detailed information about requests sent to your load balancer

 ## Health Checks

 - They enable the load balancer to know if instances it forwards traffic to are available to reply to requests